ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-WebAuthn in Practice: Passwordless Login with Node.js + React with Code - <a href="https://medium.com/@md.abir1203/webauthn-in-practice-passwordless-login-with-node-js-react-with-code-a22dd524ed18?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implementing Worker Threads in Node.js (2025 edition) - <a href="https://medium.com/@colizu2020/implementing-worker-threads-in-node-js-2025-edition-db341dca6871?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohammad Abir Abbas`**
+✍️ **posted by `Colin Zhou`**

-<blockquote>Passwords are old, clunky, and easy to hack.
-WebAuthn gives us a way to log in using fingerprints, FaceID, or security keys — all without…
+<blockquote>In this article, I will explain how to implement worker threads in Node.js in 2025.
+Worker threads are a powerful feature of Node.js that…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Node.js vs Laravel: Choosing the Right Backend Technology for Your Project — With Examples - <a href="https://sdriyaz712.medium.com/node-js-vs-laravel-choosing-the-right-backend-technology-for-your-project-with-examples-38ccb0ea1908?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Designing Together: A Tiny Server-Driven UI Preview Tool for Designers - <a href="https://javascript.plainenglish.io/designing-together-a-tiny-server-driven-ui-preview-tool-for-designers-1af971b8c2e7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Syed Riyaz Uddin`**
+✍️ **posted by `Rizwanhoda`**

-<blockquote>When it comes to building modern web applications, two popular backend technologies often come into consideration: Node.js and Laravel…
+<blockquote>What is this?
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Synchronous vs Concurrent GenAI Calls — How to Choose and Combine Modes with GenAI PolyInfer - <a href="https://medium.com/@smdpsinha/synchronous-vs-concurrent-genai-calls-how-to-choose-and-combine-modes-with-genai-polyinfer-8f2e6b4a566b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next JS vs React : Which Framework to choose for Front end in 2026? - <a href="https://medium.com/predict/next-js-vs-react-which-framework-to-choose-for-front-end-in-2026-865425fdda1c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Megha Verma`**

+<blockquote>If you’ve been anywhere near the web development space over the last few years, two names have dominated the conversation: React and…
+Continue reading on Predict »</blockquote>

+<h3>4.
+7 Node.js Event-Loop Tuning Secrets for Web-Scale Backends - <a href="https://medium.com/@Nexumo_/7-node-js-event-loop-tuning-secrets-for-web-scale-backends-f64cf04c9599?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Soumodip Sinha`**
+✍️ **posted by `Nexumo`**

-<blockquote>Should you call GenAI providers sequentially or in parallel?
-Learn patterns, trade-offs, and examples using GenAI PolyInfer’s synchronous…
+<blockquote>Practical tweaks that cut tail latency and unlock more throughput — without rewriting your stack.
 Continue reading on Medium »</blockquote>

-<h3>4.
-Give me a comparison of popular JS frameworks with real market value in today’s market and… - <a href="https://medium.com/prompt-engineering-live/give-me-a-comparison-of-popular-js-frameworks-with-real-market-value-in-todays-market-and-6cc7ed3957c3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+3 Rate-Limiting Strategies for Your API Endpoints in Node.js - <a href="https://medium.com/@learnbackend/3-rate-limiting-strategies-for-your-api-endpoints-in-node-js-0e3794b49d43?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Learn Backend`**

+<blockquote>In backend development, rate limiting is a strategy for controlling how many requests clients can make to an API endpoint within a given…
+Continue reading on Medium »</blockquote>

+<h3>6.
+Amazon Bedrock AgentCore: The Silent AI Revolution in the Cloud That Could Make You Rich or… - <a href="https://medium.com/@minehli.a/amazon-bedrock-agentcore-the-silent-ai-revolution-in-the-cloud-that-could-make-you-rich-or-a0d202cb41d2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Minehli Arakelians Gheshlagh`**

+<blockquote>By Minehli Arakelians Gheshlagh
+Continue reading on Medium »</blockquote>

+<h3>7.
+6 Data Structures That Can Save Database Storage (With Node.js Use Cases) - <a href="https://noncodersuccess.medium.com/6-data-structures-that-can-save-database-storage-with-node-js-use-cases-63f976027a85?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `NonCoderSuccess`**

+<blockquote>When we think about scaling databases, the first instinct is often:
+ 👉 “Add more storage” or 👉 “Increase compute power.”
+Continue reading on Medium »</blockquote>

+<h3>8.
+I Decided to Move on from NPM | npm vs yarn vs pnpm vs bun - <a href="https://medium.com/frontend-simplified/i-decided-to-move-on-from-npm-npm-vs-yarn-vs-pnpm-vs-bun-58c3c02b9c01?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TechieBot`**
+✍️ **posted by `Vamsi Krishna Kodimela`**

-<blockquote>ChatGPT Response
+<blockquote>I’ve been stick to npm for a long time.
+But overtime it feels like nothing is changing or improving.
+Despite being the default package…
-Continue reading on Prompt Engineering — Live »</blockquote>
+Continue reading on Frontend Simplified »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Why Don’t Users Understand the App If It’s So Intuitive to Me? - <a href="https://medium.com/@Chloe-Bennett/why-dont-users-understand-the-app-if-it-s-so-intuitive-to-me-4bdc761aa00d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Uncover the Best SEO Solutions in Dallas with NearNous Insights - <a href="https://medium.com/@NearNousSEO/uncover-the-best-seo-solutions-in-dallas-with-nearnous-insights-434bf0659735?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chloe Bennett`**
+✍️ **posted by `NearNous`**

-<blockquote>The question, “Why don’t users understand the app if it’s so intuitive to me?” is the foundational crisis of perspective in product design…
+<blockquote>Looking to elevate your Dallas-based business’s online presence? 🌆✨ NearNous, a leading local SEO agency, is here to weave the digital…
 Continue reading on Medium »</blockquote>

 <h3>2.
-WebAuthn in Practice: Passwordless Login with Node.js + React with Code - <a href="https://medium.com/@md.abir1203/webauthn-in-practice-passwordless-login-with-node-js-react-with-code-a22dd524ed18?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implementing Worker Threads in Node.js (2025 edition) - <a href="https://medium.com/@colizu2020/implementing-worker-threads-in-node-js-2025-edition-db341dca6871?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohammad Abir Abbas`**
+✍️ **posted by `Colin Zhou`**

-<blockquote>Passwords are old, clunky, and easy to hack.
-WebAuthn gives us a way to log in using fingerprints, FaceID, or security keys — all without…
+<blockquote>In this article, I will explain how to implement worker threads in Node.js in 2025.
+Worker threads are a powerful feature of Node.js that…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Node.js vs Laravel: Choosing the Right Backend Technology for Your Project — With Examples - <a href="https://sdriyaz712.medium.com/node-js-vs-laravel-choosing-the-right-backend-technology-for-your-project-with-examples-38ccb0ea1908?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Forms That Work for Everyone: A Progressive Enhancement Manifesto - <a href="https://gg-gina.medium.com/building-forms-that-work-for-everyone-a-progressive-enhancement-manifesto-4f9c6b136c12?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Syed Riyaz Uddin`**
+✍️ **posted by `Gina Lee`**

-<blockquote>When it comes to building modern web applications, two popular backend technologies often come into consideration: Node.js and Laravel…
+<blockquote>The Problem: We’ve Built a Web That Excludes People
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why Isn’t Our Logo Animated Like in Those Cool Instagram Stories? - <a href="https://medium.com/@Chloe-Bennett/why-isnt-our-logo-animated-like-in-those-cool-instagram-stories-ddebbb3a7d17?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Squarespace Wants to Be Your AI-Powered Business Partner - <a href="https://medium.com/@KnowTechie/squarespace-wants-to-be-your-ai-powered-business-partner-32ad0eb1a23c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chloe Bennett`**
+✍️ **posted by `KnowTechie`**

-<blockquote>Image by: Google Imagen 3 — Author: Chloe Bennett
+<blockquote>The 2025 Squarespace Refresh is here, and it’s a big one.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Déanaimid nótaí cáilíochta Grád A a tháirgeadh agus a dhíol i ngach airgeadraí. - <a href="https://medium.com/@nformindibruno/d%C3%A9anaimid-n%C3%B3ta%C3%AD-c%C3%A1il%C3%ADochta-gr%C3%A1d-a-a-th%C3%A1irgeadh-agus-a-dh%C3%ADol-i-ngach-airgeadra%C3%AD-5053c8109947?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What MAANG Actually Asks Frontend Engineers: A 2025 Research Deep-Dive - <a href="https://medium.com/@taher2world/what-maang-actually-asks-frontend-engineers-a-2025-research-deep-dive-2d7adddf69d0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bruno Ndi`**
+✍️ **posted by `Tech Trends by Tähīrī`**

-<blockquote>E-Mail-Adresse……experttdocx@gmail.com
-((WhatsApp….+1(310)818–3573))
-Teileagram….(+237672351658)
+<blockquote>I analyzed 250+ real interviews at Meta, Google, Amazon & Stripe.
+What separates offers from rejections isn’t what you think.
 Continue reading on Medium »</blockquote>

+<h3>6.
+Next JS vs React : Which Framework to choose for Front end in 2026? - <a href="https://medium.com/predict/next-js-vs-react-which-framework-to-choose-for-front-end-in-2026-865425fdda1c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Megha Verma`**

+<blockquote>If you’ve been anywhere near the web development space over the last few years, two names have dominated the conversation: React and…
+Continue reading on Predict »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>